Silverarmor/j4dash/README.md

 ## TODO

 - Favicon
 - at 9pm, show tmrws calendar?
+DONE
 - dark mode
 - gradient background, or image like Chromecasts? from unsplash?
 - Weather!
-- progress bar at bottom
+- progress bar at bottom DONE

 ## Credit